-Three interesting conferences were organized in 2018 and 2019 in Cluj-Napoca, Blockchain for Development Forum: The Future Now, Transylvania Crypto Conference and Mindchain, which explored the interaction between Blockchain and Artificial Intelligence (AI).
+While all the above events took part in Bucharest, three interesting conferences were organized in 2018 and 2019 in Cluj-Napoca, Blockchain for Development Forum: The Future Now, Transylvania Crypto Conference and Mindchain, which explored the interaction between Blockchain and Artificial Intelligence (AI).

 Spherik Accelerator and B-Hub for Europe organized the event “The after-hype reality of Blockchain in Romania”, in February 2020, in Cluj-Napoca too, and the online workshop “Blockchain: Public Sector Use Case” in January 28, 2021.

 In July 13-14, 2022, the Unchain Fintech Festival will be organized in Oradea, connecting Fintech and Blockchain global experts in the heart of Central and Eastern Europe, to uncover the potential of the region and partner in new business ventures.

 In October 2017, the first eHealth hackathon was organized in Romania, and the winner was MedNet, an eHealth project based on Blockchain, aiming to protect patients’ personal data.

 In February 2021 the online Blockathon took place, focused on engaging bright minds from the Blockchain & startup communities to contribute to the digitalization of processes in the public sector.
 The hackathon was organized by Cluj Startups & Spherik Accelerator and powered by B-hub for Europe, a project funded by the European Commission, through Horizon2020, under the Startup Europe umbrella.